US Citizens can apply for the Vietnam Visa in the following ways:

 During the included bike rides there will always be a backup vehicle.
 Either a van or tuk tuk will be available if travelers don’t want to bike or get tired of biking.

-It should be noted that all the bike rides on the trip will be on mostly flat roads and are not designed to be challenging.
+It should be noted that the bike rides in Vietnam will be on mostly flat roads and the bike rides in Cambodia are on dirt roads that can be challenging.

 The flight duration is a little more than 1 hour on a scheduled flight.
 Seating will be randomly assigned by the airline.